 It's like they get together on a conference call every day.

-And I kind of don't I can't off the top of my head think of another media person beside you that's not in that bubble.
+And I kind of don't, I can't off the top of my head think of another media person beside you that's not in that bubble.

-Because I'm not conforming, right?
+It's how it churches because I'm not conforming, right?

 I look at it that way.

-Uh just came with some great uh stats.
+Ari just came with some great stats.

 Pew Research does a year-end media analysis, right?

-They and they do great stuff, Pugh.
+And they do great stuff, Pew.

-They're they're based in Washington.
+They're based in Washington.

 Now, numbers without contrast don't mean a lot, so let me put it in perspective.

-Remember, five percent positive coverage for Trump.
+Remember, 5% positive coverage for Trump.

-And yet if you look at Rasmussen, I get it's a little bit right-leaning, they had ending the year the same exact approval, disapproval ratings.
+And yet, if you look at Rasmussen, I get it's a little bit right-leaning, they had ending the year the same exact approval-disapproval ratings.

 So, how do you get to that disparity of coverage when Trump accomplished a lot?

-I I get that things were bumpy in Elleraris, particularly health care, but the economy roaring the way it is, and particularly GDP, jobs and unemployment at a seventeen year low.
+I get that things were bumpy in other areas, particularly healthcare, but the economy roaring the way it is, and particularly GDP, jobs and unemployment at a 17-year low, the ISIS Caliphate nearly destroyed 98% of it.

-Yeah, I gotta let you both go.
+Yeah, I got to let you both go.

-Joe Concha with the Hill, former White House spokesperson and communic what was your title?
+Joe Concha with the Hill, former White House spokesperson.

-Communications director.
+Communications Director?

-Press secretary uh that is job impossible.
+That is job impossible.

 You have to have the patience of Joe.